Plant reproductive morphology: Variations

 The basic cases of sexuality in flowering plants.

 Alnus glutinosa, the common or European alder, has unisexual flowers and is monoecious.
 The male-flower catkins are hanging down on the left, the much smaller female flowers are above and last season's fruit on the right.

 Ilex aquifolium has unisexual flowers and is dioecious: (above and top right) a 'shoot' with flowers from a male plant, showing robust stamens with pollen, and a female-flower stigma, reduced and sterile; and (below and bottom right) a shoot with flowers from a female plant, showing a robust stigma and male-flower stamens (staminodes), reduced, sterile, with no pollen.

-A flower with functioning stamens and carpels is described as "bisexual" or "hermaphroditic".
-A unisexual flower is one in which either the stamens or the carpels are missing, vestigial or otherwise sterile.
-Staminate unisexual flowers have only functional stamens and are thus male, and carpellate or pistillate unisexual flowers have only functional carpels and are thus female.
+A flower with both functional stamens and functional carpels is termed "bisexual" or "hermaphroditic".
+A flower in which the organs of one sex are missing, undeveloped or sterile is termed "unisexual" – thus flowers with only functional stamens are male or "staminate", and those with only functional carpels are female, "carpellate" or "pistillate".

 If only bisexual flowers are found on plants of a species, it is described as homoecious, the most common angiosperm arrangement.
 If both staminate and carpellate unisexual flowers are always found on the same plant, the species is described as monoecious.
 If each plant has either only staminate or carpellate flowers, the species is described as dioecious.
 A 1995 study found that about 6% of angiosperm species are dioecious, and that 7% of genera contain some dioecious species.

 Members of the birch family (Betulaceae) are examples of monoecious plants with unisexual flowers.
 A mature alder tree (Alnus species) produces long catkins containing only male flowers, each with four stamens and a minute perianth, and separate, short catkins of female flowers, each without a perianth.
 (See the illustration of Alnus glutinosa.)

 Most hollies (members of the genus Ilex) are dioecious.
 Each plant produces either functionally male flowers or functionally female flowers.
 In Ilex aquifolium (see the illustration), the common European holly, both kinds of flower have four sepals and four white petals; male flowers have four stamens, female flowers usually have four non-functional reduced stamens and a four-celled ovary.
 Since only female plants are able to set fruit and produce berries, this has consequences for gardeners.
 Amborella represents the first known group of flowering plants to separate from their common ancestor.
 It too is dioecious; at any one time, each plant produces either flowers with functional stamens but no carpels, or flowers with a few non-functional stamens and a number of fully functional carpels.
 However, Amborella plants may change their "sex" over time.
 In one study, five cuttings from a male plant produced only male flowers when they first flowered, but at their second flowering three switched to producing female flowers.